Zentech-Development/conductor-proxy/README.md

 ```

 ## Docker Compose
 Add the following to your `docker-compose.yml` file.
+(Not currently working)
 ```yaml
 services:
   conductor: